shaheennabi/Production-Ready-MediaCreationHub-Multi-Agent-RAG/README.md

-# 🎇  Multi-Agent RAG Project 🚀🎆
+# 🎇  Production-Ready-TripPlanner-Multi-AI-Agent Project 🚀🎆
 readme: will be updated later.

 In this project we will go deep inside the documentation of langgraph.